exonum/exonum-doc/src/roadmap.md

     library while programs are running using it.

-    In other words, this means that Exonum will support **dynamically added smart-contracts**, as they are known in other blockchain systems.
+    In other words, this means that Exonum will support **dynamically added smart contracts**, as they are known in other blockchain systems.
 The difference of our approach from public blockchains is the following.
 A service can be *added* to a blockchain, however, in order to *use* it, validators need to approve new